AbdulHaseebKashmirii/AbdulHaseebKashmirii.github.io/_tabs/about.md

 ## I'm Abdul Haseeb, a data analyst based in Pakistan.

+> I am actively seeking opportunities as a BDA (L1) & Data Analyst.
+If you’re an HR professional or have an open position in your company, I’d love to connect and discuss how I can contribute.
+Feel free to reach out at hi[at]abdulhaseeb5654[.]com or <a href="https://www.linkedin.com/in/abdulhaseebkashmiri/" target="_blank">Connect with me on LinkedIn</a>
+{: .prompt-info }

-> I initially started as an engineering student, but my interest in technology led me to pursue a BSc in Computer Science at FAST NUCES.
+I initially started as an engineering student, but my interest in technology led me to pursue a BSc in Computer Science at FAST NUCES.
 This marked a significant shift in my career path and was a deliberate choice to follow my passion.
 During my time at university, I focused extensively on mastering the fundamentals of programming languages such as C, C++, and Assembly Language.
 These languages helped me build a strong foundation in computer science, especially in areas like Data Structures, which are essential for problem-solving and algorithmic thinking.
-{: .prompt-info }

 Outside of coursework, I was highly involved in coding competitions.
 These fast-paced and challenging events reflected my competitive spirit and drive for continuous improvement.
 Additionally, I took the initiative to teach myself Python, a highly versatile and popular programming language used in data analysis and machine learning.
 This self-motivation and adaptability to new tools and technologies have been essential in my learning journey.